The-A-R-M-S-Project/Face-Recognition/README.md

 known and unknown face to determine if it is the same person.
 ### Tools used
 1.  **Dlib** a general purpose library containing machine learning algorithims and tools for creating complex systems.
-[1]
 2. [**face_recognition**](https://github.com/ageitgey/face_recognition) a python
 library built on top of dlib's state-of-the-art face recognition built with deep learning.
-The model has an accuracy of 99.38% on the Labeled [Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) bench mark [2]
+The model has an accuracy of 99.38% on the Labeled [Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) bench mark

-#### Step 1.
+#### Implementation.
 Facedetection. \
 face detection is done using the face_recognition library.
 The detection is based on method called [Histogram of Oriented Gradients](https://www.learnopencv.com/histogram-of-oriented-gradients/)